cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section2/Part4.md

 The half-edge pointed to by A becomes h.
 The faces change from ABD, BCD to ABC, ACD.

-The rest of the operations are very similar, so I won't go into further detail.
+The rest of the operations are very similar, so I won't go into further detail.But you can see any information in code.

 ## Implementation